-96. Noise and vibration surveys will be conducted by civil works contractors before starting of civil works to identify background level on project site.
-Noise and vibration levels, generated by operation of the various construction machines/mechanisms at various stages of construction, will be assessed.
-Considering the background noise, the expected level of noise caused by construction will be assessed at the nearest residential buildings.
-The contractor will develop site-specific noise management plan.
-Site-specific noise management plan will include results of baseline survey, noise level assessment and appropriate mitigation measures (if any) to be introduced based on the results.
-The contractor will conduct monitoring of the noise and vibration level during the construction.
-Based on monitoring results site-specific noise management plan will be updated and appropriate mitigation measures defined and implemented (if needed).
+- 170. Noise and vibration surveys are conducted by civil works contractors before starting of civil works to identify background level on project site.
+Noise and vibration levels, generated by operation of the various construction machines/mechanisms at various stages of construction, are assessed.
+Considering the background noise, the expected level of noise caused by construction is assessed at the nearest residential buildings.
+The Construction Company (CC) has developed noise and vibration management plan.
+Noise and vibration management plan includes results of baseline survey, noise level assessment and appropriate mitigation measures (if any) to be introduced based on the results.
+The c Construction Company (CC) conducts monitoring of the noise and vibration level during the construction.
+Based on monitoring results noise and vibration management plan will be updated and appropriate mitigation measures defined and implemented (if needed). - 171.
+The consulting organization used the equipment of the Polish company "SVANTEK", "SVAN 971" series for measuring noise and triaxial Vibration Monitor VM40A/B for measuring vibration. - 172.
+Each instrument used was calibrated, cleaned and pre-tested for field work. - 173.
+Baseline sampling is done over a one-week period, 24 hours a day, 7 days a week.
+Sampling is done consecutively (i.e., at different times of the day and night) over a 24-hour period to obtain a representative spread of noise data.
+All measurements should be made during weather conditions favorable for noise and vibration measurements (i.e., no precipitation and wind speed less than 5 m/s).
+All noise measurements should be performed according to the norms provided in the general EHS guidelines (IFC, 2007). - 174.
+"SVAN 971" and VM40A/B was used to monitor the noise and vibration levels. - 175.
+Noise and vibration measurement results